-HOW TO APPLY FOR THE EMBASSY OF FRANCE SCHOLARSHIP
+HOW TO APPLY FOR THE FRANCE SOUTH AFRICA SCHOLARSHIP

-Applications must be done online at the Embassy of France Scholarship Application
+Applications must be submitted online at France South Africa Scholarship Application 2022

-Before candidates can apply, they will be required to Register an Account, thereafter they may log in and apply.
+Candidates will be required to Register an Account before they can Login and apply.

-- You will be able to save and continue your application at any time, however, no changes will be allowed to be made after final submission, so ensure that all the information on your application is correct before submitting.
+- You will be able to save and resume your application at any time, however, no changes will be allowed to be made after final submission.

 - Applications can be done on any platform, but it is recommended that a desktop computer be used.